RTIInternational/conditional_api_trigger/README.md

 ## How to use
 You can define multiple triggers in **Project Settings**.
 For each trigger, define:
+- **Label** - This is a label so you can describe what the trigger does.
 - **Instrument** (required)- This is the instrument that the trigger will fire upon saving.
 - **Condition** (required)- This is the condition (in addition to the above instrument being saved) that will cause the trigger to fire.
 This field should evaluate to true/false.
 - **API URL** (required)- This is full API URL of the API request.
 You can pipe variables and smart tags in here.